How To Choose a Pest Control Company

 Treatment Methods

-Many companies have started making the switch to using more natural treatment methods before, or instead of, harsh chemical pesticides.
-Some employ a program called Integrated Pest Management (IPM).
+Many pest control companies have started making the switch to using more natural and greener treatment methods before, or in place of, harsh chemical pesticides.
+Some use a program called Integrated Pest Management (IPM).
 The steps of IPM are as follows:

 - Decide on the safest course of action.